Chatbot

 The 1966 ELIZA chatbot

-A major area where chatbots have long been used is in customer service and support, such as with various sorts of virtual assistants.[7]
-Companies spanning various industries have begun using the latest generative artificial intelligence technologies to power more advanced developments in such areas.[6]
+A major area where chatbots have long been used is in customer service and support, with various sorts of virtual assistants.[9]
+Companies spanning a wide range of industries have begun using the latest generative artificial intelligence technologies to power more advanced developments in such areas.[8]

 1. ^ Cite error: The named reference Mauldin was invoked but never defined (see the help page).